Sex Addiction Statistics – #24 Facts and Stats From Recent Survey Research, US & Worldwide. Answers to Relapse, Recovery and more

 7.9% of Americans suffer from porn addiction, and often a porn addiction will develop into a sex addiction or vice versa.
 The two groups are closely connected and overlapping.

-Surprisingly, research suggest that only 7.3% of Americans is estimated to suffer from porn addiction, while when asked up to 33% of men will answer that they feel addicted to porn.
+Surprisingly, research suggests that only 7.3% of Americans are estimated to suffer from porn addiction, while when asked up to 33% of men will answer that they feel addicted to porn.

 A lot of negative emotions come with being a sex addict, one of them is the fact that the addiction will cause the addict to feel rejection.
 Some of the other negative emotions reported by addicts are: